hypeJunction/hypeDropzone/README.md

 		'accept' => "image/*",
 		'max' => 25,
 		'multiple' => true,
-		'container_guid' => $container_guid, // optional
+		'container_guid' => $container_guid, // optional file container
-		'subtype' => $subtype, // subtype of the files to be created ));
+		'subtype' => $subtype, // subtype of the files to be created
+		// see the view for more options
+	));
 ```

-See the view and the JS file for more options.

 In your action, you can retrieve uploaded files with ```get_input('upload_guids');```